Differences Between Fiscal Year and Calendar Year

 What is Calendar Year?

-A year is simply defined as the time taken by the earth to make one revolution around the sun.
+A year is defined as the time taken by the earth to make one revolution around the sun.

 Now, what is a Calendar Year?
-Generally speaking, it is a year that begins on the New Year’s Day of a given calendar system and ends on the day before the following New Year’s Day, and thus consists of a whole number of days.
-There are different calendar years like the Islamic Calendar, the Gregorian Calendar, etc. One which is most widely used in the Gregorian calendar.
+Generally speaking, it is a year that begins on the New Year's Day of a given calendar system and ends on the day before the following New Year's Day, and thus consists of a whole number of days.
+Different calendar years like the Islamic Calendar, the Gregorian Calendar, etc. One which is most widely used in the Gregorian calendar.
 It begins on January 1 and ends on December 31, consisting of 365 days (366 days once every four years).

-In a calendar year reporting method, companies will prepare their financial reports/ statements for the year based on the transactions that have taken place on the 1st of January and will incorporate all other transactions that have taken place until the 365 days of the year that is 31st December.
+In a calendar year reporting method, companies will prepare their financial reports/ statements for the year based on the transactions that have taken place on the 1st of January and will incorporate all other transactions that have taken place until the 365 days of the year 31st December.

 Calendar vs. Fiscal Year Retailer Case Study

 Let us take an example of a Retailing Business.
-Seasonality in retailing business is generally seen in December and January holiday months, where sales are usually higher than the other months.
+Seasonality in retailing business is generally seen in December and January holiday months, where sales are usually higher than in the other months.

 Case 1 – If Coy R follows Calendar Year